d-cullen/beautiful-jekyll/aboutme.md

 ![Daniel Cullen](/img/dcullen.JPG)

-I am a PhD studen at the University of California Santa Barbara studying economics.
+I am a PhD student at the University of California Santa Barbara studying economics.